Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Results

 \subsection{Individual Agents}

-\paragraph{ArgLLM and RAG-ArgLLM Agents} We first evaluate the ArgLLM and RAG-ArgLLM agents (using the NYTimes and the Guardian as external sources) with their four variations depth 1 (with 0.5 base score and estimated base score assigned to the claim) and depth 2 (with 0.5 base score and estimated base score assigned to the claim).
-Table~\ref{tab:rag_argllm_d1_d2} (minus the last column) reports results of the ArgLLMs and the RAG-ArgLLMs agents, with the NYTimes and the Guardian as external sources, on the GJOpen and Metaculus datasets.
+\paragraph{ArgLLM and RAG-ArgLLM Agents} We first evaluate the ArgLLM and RAG-ArgLLM agents (using the NYTimes and the Guardian) with their four variations depth 1 (with 0.5 base score and estimated base score assigned to the claim) and depth 2 (with 0.5 base score and estimated base score assigned to the claim).
+Table~\ref{tab:rag_argllm_d1_d2} (minus the last column) reports results of the ArgLLMs and the RAG-ArgLLMs agents, using the NYTimes and the Guardian, on the GJOpen and Metaculus datasets.

 Retrieval improves forecasting accuracy on the Metaculus dataset in nearly all variations.
 The highest accuracy increase comes when the external sources are used with Gemma-2 (with depth 1, estimated base score), accuracy improves from 68\% to 81\% (for both NYTimes and Guardian).
 The RAG-ArgLLM agents that did not improve accuracy were already performing well and the external sources changed the argumentative reasoning of those models.
 On GJOpen, the improvement is less consistent, however, using the Guardian seems to improve forecasting accuracy more compared to using the NYTimes.
 The highest accuracy increase occurs when using the NYTimes with Llama-3 (with depth 2, 0.5 base score) where the accuracy improves from 63\% to 75\%.
+We additionally analyse the overlap between supporting and attacking arguments generated by RAG-ArgLLM agents when different external sources are used. \ifthenelse{\boolean{arxivversion}}{Table~\ref{tab:similarity} in Appendix~\ref{app:overlap} shows that overlap is generally high}{Overall, we can observe that overlap is generally high (see \cite{arxivversion} for details)}, indicating that different sources often lead to substantially different argumentative structures.

 \paragraph{RbAM Agents} The last column in Table~\ref{tab:rag_argllm_d1_d2} shows the results of the RbAM agent with two external sources (the NYTimes and the Guardian) on the two forecasting datasets.